Sophie of Württemberg: Biography

 Sophie was born in Stuttgart; her parents were King William I of Württemberg and Grand Duchess Catherine Pavlovna of Russia, the fourth eldest daughter of Tsar Paul I. Shortly after Sophie's birth, her mother died, and she was cared for by her aunt, Catharina of Württemberg.
 She was niece of tsars Alexander I and Nicholas I of Russia.

-She had a close relationship with her father and her sister Marie, but not to her stepmother.
+She had a close relationship with her father and her sister Marie, but not with her stepmother.
 She was given a broad education by her father: after first being tutored in the common accomplishments by governesses customary for all upper-class girls of her time, she was additionally tutored by educated male tutors in history, geography and literature and acquainted with the works of Corneille, Racine, Kant and Hegel.
 When she was sixteen, she and her sister were taken by their father on an educational trip to Italy, which was otherwise customary for upper class males.

 She was related to the Bonaparte family through her maternal aunt, and personally acquainted with both the future Napoleon III and Mathilde Bonaparte from her childhood, and corresponded with the latter her entire life.
 Through her progressive father, Sophie came in contact with liberal ideas from her early youth and supported democracy rather than royal absolutism.